meedan/check-api/doc/api.md

 {
   "errors": [
     {
-      "message": "Please check your email to verify your account.", "code": 1,
+      "message": "Please check your email.
+If an account with that email doesn’t exist, you should have received a confirmation email.
+If you don’t receive a confirmation e-mail, try to reset your password or get in touch with our support.", "code": 1,
       "data": {
       }